sysdiglabs/terraform-icp-aws/README.md

    export AWS_SECRET_ACCESS_KEY=BAzxcvq^.asdgaljlajdfl235bads
    ```

 7. Initialize Terraform using this command.
-This will download all dependent modules, including the [ICP installation module](https://github.com/ibm-cloud-architecture/terraform-module-icp-deploy).
+This will download all dependent modules.

    ```bash
    terraform init